House passes sweeping GOP tax bill, Senate to follow

-The Republican bill was approved on a 227-203 vote, with no Democrats supporting it.
+The Republican bill was approved on a 227-203 vote in the House, with no Democrats supporting it.
 Twelve Republicans also voted against the measure.

-The bill, the product of negotiations between the House and Senate, achieves longtime Republican goals, including a permanent reduction in the corporate tax rate from 35 percent to 21 percent that supporters argue will make American business more competitive overseas.
+The bill, the product of negotiations between the House and Senate, achieves longtime Republican goals, including a permanent reduction in the corporate tax rate to 21 percent from 35 percent that supporters argue will make American business more competitive overseas.

 Many pass-through businesses also receive a more complicated 20 percent deduction, which became a subject of fierce debate after the final bill added a provision likely to benefit real estate companies like Trump's.